opendaylight/releng-builder/docs/jenkins.rst

     - '{project-name}-distribution-check-{stream}'
     - '{project-name}-validate-autorelease-{stream}'

-If you'd like to explore the additional tweaking options available please refer to the `Jenkins Job Templates`_ section.
+If you'd like to explore additional parameters / grouped job macros see `global-jjb/jjb/lf-maven-jobs.yaml` and the `Jenkins Job Templates`_ section.

 Finally we need to push these files to Gerrit for review by the releng/builder team to push your jobs to Jenkins.